-In C3, texts are parsed incrementally word by word so as to get the greatest amount of leverage from the situation.
-From line 73, reported a minute after the report about the SUV, C3 reads the word two.
-As a nominal premodifier, this deploys a peg and its packet establishes that there is a collection of size two, but that is all that is known at that moment.
-The rest of the text could refer to two of the windows on the SUV being opened, or two of its doors:
+For C3, Sparser parses texts incrementally word by word so as to get the greatest amount of leverage from the situation.
+From line 73, reported a minute after the report about the SUV, it first reads the word two.
+As a nominal premodifier, that deploys a peg and its packet establishes that there is a collection of size two, but that is all we know at that moment.
+It could have been that two windows on the SUV were opened, or two of its doors.

+Peg(x): collection(count =

+$$2$$

+, type = x)

+Upon reading people, the head of the NP, the peg is replaced by an individual representing a collection of two people, but again we know nothing more.
+We do have an expectation however.
+The people must have been somewhere before this even if we don't yet know where.
+Since some things, like the locations of the objects of discourse, are essential to understanding. (physical objects don't just appear in a puff of smoke), this information gap leads to an expectation that we will either be told the location or should assume one given the available evidence.

+^{10.} The expressions used in this section are purely notional for purpose of illustration.
+In C3's implementation their equivalents are configurations of type-objects linked by pointers and organized by indexical-variables bound by the situation object.
+Describing their actual elements and organization cannot be done is the space available.

 '''

-Peg(x): collection(count = 2, type = x)
+people-2: type = collection-2, physical-object.location = ?)

 '''

-Upon reading people, the head of the NP, the peg is replaced by an individual representing a collection of two people, but again we know nothing more.
-There is an expectation, however.
-The people must have been somewhere before this, even if we do not yet know where.
-Since some things, like the locations of the objects of discourse, are essential to understanding (physical objects do not just appear in a puff of smoke).
-This information gap leads to an expectation that we will either be told the location or should assume one given the available evidence:

-^{7.} The expressions used in this section are purely notional for purposes of illustration.
-In C3's implementation their equivalents are configurations of typed objects linked by pointers and organized by indexical-variables bound by the situation object.
-We cannot describe their actual elements and organization in the space available.

-people-2: type = collection-2, physical-object.location = ?).